 Data Ref: http://mlr.cs.umass.edu/ml/datasets/Bank+Marketing

+The total time required to complete this task is 8 hours.

 Note: The dataset required for this project can be accessed either from the above link or downloaded from the “Download Center”.